Earn up to 15 CPE CREDITS

 Please note: There is no service fee for reservations booked and ticketed via our reservation 800 number.

-Registration fees include daily continental breakfast, refreshment breaks, and Violence Assessment and Intervention: The Practitioner’s Handbook, Second Edition, by James S. Cawood, Ph.D., CPP and Michael H. Corcoran, Ph.D.
+Registration fees include daily continental breakfast, a networking lunch and reception on day one, refreshment breaks, and Violence Assessment and Intervention: The Practitioner’s Handbook, Second Edition, by James S. Cawood, Ph.D., CPP and Michael H. Corcoran, Ph.D.
 Hotel costs are not included

 8:00 am-5:00 pm